Why I Created the AI Skills Readiness Index

 Those conversations were the catalyst for creating the AI Skills Readiness Index.

 At its core, the Index was never designed to be a technology tool or another survey product.
-It was designed to be a workforce development support tool.
+It was simply designed to help associations support their members through this transition.
 A way to help professions understand where they are now, where the risks and opportunities sit, and how they can prepare their members for a world where AI becomes embedded into almost every profession.
+I firmly believe this is really important to get right.

 What struck me early on was the growing gap between adoption and capability.
 Research from the World Economic Forum suggests that nearly 40% of existing skills are expected to be transformed or become outdated over the next five years, while AI and technology literacy are among the fastest-growing skill areas.
 At the same time, Deloitte found workplace use of generative AI increased rapidly in a single year, with younger professionals leading adoption.
-Yet formal training, governance and professional guidance are still catching up.
+Yet formal training, governance and professional guidance are still catching up, and that worries me.

 As a business owner, I can already see the productivity benefits AI brings.
-It helps reduce repetitive work, speeds up research and analysis, and creates opportunities to focus more on strategic and creative thinking.
-Used well, it can genuinely augment human capability rather than replace it.
+It helps us reduce repetitive work, speeds up our research and analysis, and creates opportunities to focus more on strategic and creative thinking.
+Used well, I can see how it can genuinely lifts our capability.
 That is also what much of the global evidence is now suggesting.
-Jobs and Skills Australia concluded that the most significant impact of generative AI is likely to be augmentation of work rather than full automation of occupations.
+Jobs and Skills Australia, for instance, concluded that the most significant impact of generative AI is likely to be augmentation of work rather than full automation of occupations.

 But augmentation still changes what the employment market looks like.